sourajit0/To-Do-List/README.md

 ## Installation

-To install the dependencies for this project, run the following command in your terminal (**comment**):
+To install the dependencies for this project, run the following command in your terminal :

  ```bash
  npm install